emacs-mirror/emacs/mps/manual/source/topic/error.rst

     A :term:`result code` indicating that an operation could not be completed as requested because the MPS could not obtain a needed resource.
-The resource in question depends on the operation.
+The resource in question depends on the operation, but it can be returned when the MPS runs out of :term:`address space`.
+    If this happens, you need to reclaim memory within your process (as for the result code :c:macro:`MPS_RES_MEMORY`).

     Two special cases have their own result codes: when the MPS runs out of committed memory, it returns :c:macro:`MPS_RES_MEMORY`, and when it cannot proceed without exceeding the :term:`commit limit`, it returns :c:macro:`MPS_RES_COMMIT_LIMIT`.

-    This result code can be returned when the MPS runs out of :term:`virtual memory`.
-If this happens, you need to reclaim memory within your process (as for the result code :c:macro:`MPS_RES_MEMORY`), or terminate other processes running
-    on the same machine.

 .. c:macro:: MPS_RES_UNIMPL